|

 them are operating on the basis of SOUNDS that are flying between them.
 Thus,

-whether the teacher likes it or not, the child is having to create the letter
+whether the teacher likes it or not, the child is having to create

-SOUNDS in order to demonstrate to the teacher that he can read!
+SOUNDS in order to demonstrate to the teacher that he can read.

 6. I saw a giraffe